linear-b/gitstream/docs/context-variables.md

 	- :fontawesome-brands-github: Supported on GitHub
 	- :fontawesome-brands-gitlab: Supported on GitLab
+	- :fontawesome-brands-bitbucket: Supported on Bitbucket
 	- :octicons-beaker-24: Under development and not available yet.
     	- :fontawesome-solid-flask: Open beta - Under development and currently available for all

 ## Overview